Make Money Vlogging: The Definitive Guide (2018)

 Since they use the original characters and story, they have to rely on their fans to support them due to not being able to display ads on this kind of copyrighted content.

-And it has worked wonders for them.
+And it has done wonders for them.

 We already mentioned how Olga Kay got a free car from Ford just to show it on her videos.